- Leo Peeters

 The authorities have taken several measures to support businesses and employment, under the pressure of the corona crisis.
 Measures in relation to tax and social security, temporary unemployment and state financial support were taken.
 An agreement with the financial sector to grant payment facilities was reached, as well.

-And now Royal Decree No 15 introduces a general suspension to protect temporarily enterprises affected by the corona crisis.
+In the first coronacrisis, Royal Decree No 15 introduces a general suspension to protect temporarily enterprises affected by the corona crisis.
+This measure was applicable until 17 June 2020.

 1. The agreement with the financial sector